slack-n-snack/slack-n-snack/README.md

 ## Description

 Everyday users of convience apps such as UberEats or DoorDash share a common issue.
 Why must a user have to use multiple apps to send orders for food?
-With Slack ‘n snack, users can now find all revelant restaurant items within a slack channel and place an order by interacting with our slackbot.
+With Slack ‘n snack, users can now find all relevant restaurant items within a slack channel and place an order by interacting with our slackbot.

 ### Group Cooperation Plan